ibrahim-s/salaatTime/readme.md

 and from there, you can access the prayer times of any days in the year, either by using the numbers or by left and right arrows.
 *	Worth mentioning also, alot of controls that was not labeled before has been labeled or named
 especially the play, stop and a lot of other buttons in the setting dialog of the program.
+*	An auto update feature has been implimented, to check for new versions of the addon on startup.
+This feature is enabled by default, and you can disable it from the setting panel of the addon.

+### Changes for 0.9 ###

+*	Add auto update feature, that checks for new versions on startup.
+*	Add check box for auto update in setting panel, it is activated by default, and you can deactivate it.

 ### Changes for 0.8 ###

 *	Update last tested version, to make the addon compatible with NVDA 2023.1.